 Wikileaks, an international non-profit organization that publishes secret information, fired a fresh salvo.
 The website that apparently got access to secret documents of U.S. Central Intelligence Agency (CIA) disclosed ingenious hacking techniques employed by the CIA for hacking everything from computers, smartphones, and TVs to compromising Internet routers and computers of the users.

-The objective of this move was to bring into light the CIA’s global covert hacking program, its malware arsenal and dozens of weaponized exploits that the agency uses for a wide range of U.S. and European company products like Microsoft’s Windows platform (Including bypassing Windows Activation), Apple’s iPhone, and Google’s Android OS.
-These devices along with several others like Samsung TVs are turned into covert microphones or implements of espionage by secret cyber-tools of CIA.
+The objective of this move was to bring into light the CIA’s global covert hacking program, its malware arsenal, and dozens of weaponized exploits that the agency uses for a wide range of U.S. and European company products like Microsoft’s Windows platform (Including bypassing Windows Activation), Apple’s iPhone, and Google’s Android OS.
+These devices along with several others like Samsung TVs are turned into covert microphones or implements of espionage by secret cyber-tools of the CIA.

 The report from Wikileaks laid bare the designs and capabilities of the U.S. intelligence community’s closely guarded cyberweapons.
 This is likely to cause immediate damage to the CIA’s efforts in collecting intelligence overseas and put additional restrictions on the U.S to carry out its missions on espionage.

 HIVE is a multi-platform CIA malware suite and its associated control software.
-The project provides customizable implants for Windows that are configured to communicate via HTTPS with the web server of a cover domain.
+The project provides customizable implants for Windows that are configured to communicate via HTTPS with the webserver of a cover domain.
 Every single operation utilizing these implants has a separate cover domain that resolves to an IP address, located at a commercial VPS (Virtual Private Server) provider.

 The public-facing server forwards all incoming traffic via a VPN to a ‘Blot’ server that is capable of handling actual connection requests from clients.
-It is setup for optional SSL client authentication: if a client sends a valid client certificate (only implants can do that), the connection is forwarded to the ‘Honeycomb’ tool server that communicates with the implant.
+It is set up for optional SSL client authentication: if a client sends a valid client certificate (only implants can do that), the connection is forwarded to the ‘Honeycomb’ tool server that communicates with the implant.
 The Honeycomb tool server then receives exfiltrated information from the implant.

 Prevent being spied on by CIA or Government